adi-g15/notes/linux/Chapter 18/linux_security.md

 SUID (Set owner User ID upon execution - similar to the Windows "run as" feature) is a special kind of file permission given to a file.
 Use of SUID provides temporary permissions to a user to run a program with the permissions of the file owner (which may be root) instead of the permissions held by the user.

-For eg. executing programs such as `passwd` is Runnning SUID-root applications
+For eg. executing programs such as `passwd` is Running SUID-root applications

 # sudo